Geethen/geeforec.github.io/content/post/practical-6.md

 **Data import**

-In addition to datasets available on Google Earth Engine, in this practical we will learn how to import shapefiles from your local hard-drive into GEE by uploading new assets (Fig. 1).
+In addition to datasets available on Google Earth Engine, in this practical we will learn how to import shapefiles from your local hard-drive into GEE by uploading them as new assets (Fig. 1).

 ```js
 var dem = ee.Image("CGIAR/SRTM90_V4");